freeCodeCamp/guide/pages/docs/javascript/multiply-two-numbers-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Multiply Two Numbers with JavaScript"
+title: "Multiply Two Numbers with JavaScript"
+parent: "javascript"
 ---

 JavaScript uses use the `*` symbol for multiplication.